 Overview

 Mixpanel provides a hosted Model Context Protocol (MCP) server that gives AI assistants direct access to your Mixpanel data.
 Once connected, you can query events, funnels, flows, retention, session replays, and more using natural language — no dashboard navigation required.
+A typical workflow looks like:- Discover: Find your projects, events, and properties

 - Query: Run insights, funnels, flows, or retention analyses